XaviFP/gofra/README.md

 As an example of this, the reminder plugin implements the Runnable interface to provide time-based reminders.
 Other uses can be serving a webpage to display data gathered from Gofra or serving an API to manage Gofra through HTTP, for example.

-An easy way to get a grasp is to copy the example plugin template and build from there.
+An easy way to get a grasp is to see how other plugins work and build from there.

 ## Events